Malivil/TTT-Randomat-20/API.md

 - EVENT_TYPE_VOTING - This event shows a voting UI for each player
 - EVENT_TYPE_SMOKING - This event uses a smoking effect on the players
 - EVENT_TYPE_SPECTATOR_UI - This event uses a custom interface for spectators
+- EVENT_TYPE_RESPAWN - This event causes players to respawn under the correct circumstances

 ## Events
 Creating an Randomat event involves defining the object with its associated methods and properties and then registering it.
 This section will detail the common methods and properties available when creating your event.